Escape Room Liability Waivers - The Definitive Guide (and downloads)

 To be able to make an educated decision to partake in your escape room, customers should be aware of the risks they're taking, their responsibilities (for example to listen to your staff) and what's the situation should the worst happen, for example who is responsible for paying any medical bills?

-It may seem common-sense that as long as you don't intend to harm your customers and you follow all safety regulations, you shouldn't be liable in case of any issues.
+It may seem common-sense that as long as you don't intend to harm your customers and you follow all safety regulations that apply to escape rooms, you shouldn't be liable in case of any issues.
 However a little introduction to tort law is due here.
 A tort is if you do something wrong that causes a claimant to suffer loss or harm, for example personal injury or distress, loss of property or invasion of privacy.

 There are three main types of liability: